maxmetcalf12/tailwind_form/README.md

     $ gem install tailwind_form

-Our gem depends on having preset form classes set in your custom scss directory.
+Our gem depends on having preset form classes set in your local scss directory.
 A sample implementation is as follows:

 ```scss